Getting Started

 To make sure the application is correctly set up and installed, just follow the steps 1 and 3 proposed as next steps by the wizard.

-After a few seconds, your server should be running:
+After a few seconds, the server should be running:

 Step 2 - Exploring the file structure of the application